Resources - Student Development

 PACER Center collaborates with state and national agencies and organizations to address dropout prevention for students with disabilities, with a focus on encouraging effective parent involvement with their transition-aged youth.

 This Project 10 resource will assist families to become familiar with graduation and post-school options available to students with disabilities.
 This twelve-page booklet, Secondary Transition Roadmap for Families, shares easy-to-follow directions that guide families and students toward transition destinations- to graduation and beyond.

-This resource can be downloaded from the Documents & Files box on the right side of this page.
+This resource can be downloaded from the Publications webpage.

 Student Engagement (ppt)